 In addition, you can combine your own notes and drawings and put them into your plans.
 Here is an article on how to add additional information to the printouts produced by the software programs above.
 Open this PDF for more information.

 Note that simple things like moving a window or door can often by hand note drawn right on the paper plans.
 Builders do this at the permit counter all the time.
 Just "X" out what you eliminate and draw in what is new.
 Put in dimensions as needed or change a dimension and put "NTS" (not to scale) when you move something without reprinting the whole floor plan.

 If you don't want to mess with learning a new computer program - or for larger modifications, additions and structural changes - the help of a local home designer, architect or engineer may be needed.
 But, you can certainly start working on your own plans, sketch in some modifications on tracing paper, and get a feel for what you want to change.

 Many of the homes in the Owner-Builder Gallery have used our plans and then modified them for their building site and to get the best house layout for their specific needs.

-Some owner/builders may be required to meet local codes that don't allow some options shown in our plans (a pier and beam foundation or a cathederal roof for instance).
+Some owner/builders may be required to meet local codes that don't allow some options shown in our plans (a pier and beam foundation or a cathedral roof, for instance).
 Such codes are unique to the area where you are building and are always changing.
-In these cases you may have to do revisions or have engineering calaculations done by an engineer registered in your jurisdiction.
-These are local matters and we can not insure the our plans will meet your local requirements.
+In these cases you may have to do revisions or have engineering calculations done by an engineer registered in your jurisdiction.
+These are local matters and we cannot insure that our plans will meet your local requirements.

 © John Raabe, CountryPlans LLC, 2015